Packers running back details Wisconsin recruitment, the ‘most boring visit ever’

 Some background: the current Packers running back and former Boston College Eagle was a four-star running back in the class of 2017.
 Wisconsin was one of the many top programs to enter his recruitment — a group that also included Michigan, Notre Dame, Florida State and Nebraska.

-Dillon described his visit to Madison during that recruitment, saying, ‘I’m there as a high school kid, and all we did is we went to Buffalo Wild Wings.’
-He did so after reading what appears to be a letter from the Badgers apologizing for the visit, emphasizing that he’s the program’s No. 1 running back target in the class.
+Dillon described his visit to Madison during his recruiting process, saying, ‘I’m there as a high school kid, and all we did is we went to Buffalo Wild Wings.’
+He did so after reading what appears to be a letter from the Badgers apologizing for the visit, emphasizing that was the program’s No. 1 running back target in the class.

 Dillon did clarify that his opinion on the state of Wisconsin, and the city of Madison, has changed since beginning his career with the Packers.